ACL Knee Braces

 The anterior cruciate ligament (ACL) is one of four main ligaments in the knee that help to stabilize the knee.
 The ACL helps to prevent forward movement of the tibia (shin bone) and the femur (thigh bone).
 It also prevents hyperextension of the knee joint.

-An injury to the ACL can cause a partial tear or a complete tear of the ligament and mostly occur with non-contact motions: a sudden change in direction where one plants and twists the knee or with an abrupt deceleration, where one slows down suddenly.
+An injury to the ACL can cause a partial tear or a complete tear of the ligament and mostly occur with non-contact motions.
+This is a sudden change in direction where one plants and twists the knee or with an abrupt deceleration, and slows down suddenly.
 ACL injuries are common among athletes, especially those who play sports that involve sudden stops, changes in direction, jumping and landing-such as basketball, football, soccer and skiing.

 What are the Signs and Symptoms of an ACL tear?